Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 In particular, obesity can lead to high blood pressure, which leads to an increased risk of stroke.

-As a result, maintaining a healthy weight is not only linked with reduced stroke risk, it can also reduce your need for a number of other physical therapy services.
+As a result, maintaining a healthy weight is not only linked with reduced stroke risk; it can also reduce your need for a number of other physical therapy services.

 This is because obesity can come with a number of other health concerns as well.

-While there are goal posts out there, it’s important to keep your weight loss goals personal to you by working with your doctor, dietitian, nutritionist, personal trainer, or other qualified healthcare provider.
+You can do this by working with your doctor, dietitian, nutritionist, personal trainer, or other qualified healthcare provider.

 In the meantime, here are some options to help you naturally lower your blood pressure: